-Native Americans living along San Pedro Creek and the San Antonio River 12,000 years ago were sustained by the swiftly flowing waterways that nourished a rich array of vegetation and wildlife.
+Native Americans living along San Pedro Creek and the San Antonio River 10,000 years ago were sustained by the swiftly flowing waterways that nourished a rich array of vegetation and wildlife.
 This virtual oasis in an arid landscape became a stopping place for Spanish expeditions that explored the area in the 17th and early 18th centuries.
 It was here that Governor Domingo Terán de los Ríos, accompanied by soldiers and priests, camped under cottonwood, oak, and mulberry trees in June 1691.
-Because it was the feast of Saint Anthony de Padua, they named the place San Antonio.1
+Because it was the feast of Saint Anthony de Padua, they named the place San Antonio.

 In April 1709 an expedition led by Captain Pedro de Aguirre, including Franciscan missionaries Fray Isidro Félix de Espinosa and Fray Antonio Buenventura Olivares, visited here on the way to East Texas to determine the possibility of establishing new missions there.
 On April 13 Espinosa, the expedition's diarist, wrote about a lush valley with a plentiful spring.
 "We named it Agua de San Pedro."
 Nearby was a large Indian settlement and a dense growth of pecan, cottonwood, cedar elm, and mulberry trees.
-Espinosa recorded, "The river, which is formed by this spring, could supply not only a village, but a city, which could easily be founded here."2
+Espinosa recorded, "The river, which is formed by this spring, could supply not only a village, but a city, which could easily be founded here."

-When Captain Domingo Ramón visited the area in 1716, he also recommended that a settlement be established here.
-Within two years Viceroy Marqués de Valero directed Governor Don Martín de Alarcón to establish a presidio and settlement on the river.
-Alarcón, accompanied by soldiers and their families and livestock, arrived on April 25, 1718, followed by Father Olivares who was assigned the task of establishing a mission.
+When Captain Domingo Ramón visited the area in 1716, he also recommended that a settlement be established here, and within two years Viceroy Marqués de Valero directed Governor Don Martín de Alarcón to found a town on the river.
+Alarcón, accompanied by soldiers and their families and livestock, arrived on April 25, 1718, followed by Father Olivares who was assigned the task of establishing the settlement's mission.
 Father Olivares founded Mission San Antonio de Valero, "near the first spring, half a league from a high ground adjoining a small thicket of live oaks."
-In a ceremony held on May 5, 1718, Alarcón formally founded Presidio San Antonio de Béjar near San Pedro Springs, naming it in honor of the Viceroy's family.
+In a ceremony held on May 5, 1718, Alarcón formally founded the town with its protective presidio near San Pedro Springs, naming it the Villa de Béxar in honor of the brother of the Viceroy.